-No adjustments in cost from the June 2019 Consulting Engineers Report.
+No adjustments in cost or schedule from the October 2019 Consulting Engineers Report.

 3.2.3 Infrastructure Enhancements - Information Technology and Intelligent Transportation System Upgrades

 Project Description: Intelligent Transportation System (ITS) upgrades, including communications tower replacements and related software to keep pace with and incorporate best practices.